-The Corrective Exercise Specialist (CES) certification offered by the National Academy of Sports Medicine (NASM) is one of the most popular personal training certification's out there today.
-For those who are interested in taking this certification, I sat down with April James, a self employed personal trainer in Titusville New Jersey about how she prepared and passed the NASM CES cert.
+The Corrective Exercise Specialist (CES) certification offered by the National Academy of Sports Medicine (NASM) is one of the most popular personal training certifications's out there today.
+For those who are interested in taking this certification, I sat down with April James, a self-employed personal trainer in Titusville New Jersey about how she prepared and passed the NASM CES cert.
 Along the way, we also discuss many other questions that all personal trainers should know about.

 JC.
 Tell people about yourself

 AJ.
 I have been in the fitness field most of my adult life, and was even interested in fitness and health when I was a child, I was the one who always wanted to walk somewhere instead of drive.
 My career has evolved over time.
 I started off teaching fitness classes and working the desk at local gyms, and went on to get my degree in Exercise Science at TCNJ.

 I was a fitness director at the YWCA in Princeton NJ for over 15 years where I developed an array of programs including personal training, group fitness, and a martial arts and spinning program.

 It was at the YWCA that I began teaching certification courses for AAAI/ISMA and found that one of my greatest passions was teaching!
 After that, I became the fitness director at Body Tech Fitness in Lambertville, NJ in 2006 and worked there for 7 years, until they closed their doors a few years ago.

 I now basically work for myself doing in-home training, teaching seminars and a few group fitness dance classes at a premier fitness center in Ewing NJ – PEAC Health and Fitness.
 I often do seminars for their members on numerous topics.